Ascending Passage .com HOME PAGE.

 those who have not seen them the effect of some of the hypostyle

-halls, the columns of which seem literally soaring to the sky.
+halls, the columns of which seem to soar to the sky.

 thought that directed the hands which shaped them and placed them